Exclusive: Aramco to win unconditional EU clearance for $69 billion SABIC deal - sources

-BRUSSELS (Reuters) - World No. 1 oil producer Saudi Aramco (2222.SE) is set to gain unconditional EU antitrust approval for its $69 billion buy of a 70% stake in petrochemicals group Saudi Basic Industries Corp (SABIC) 2010.SE, people familiar with the matter said on Friday.
+BRUSSELS (Reuters) - World No. 1 oil producer Saudi Aramco (2222.SE) is set to gain unconditional EU antitrust approval for its $69 billion buy of a 70% stake in petrochemicals group Saudi Basic Industries Corp (SABIC) (2010.SE), people familiar with the matter said on Friday.

 Aramco announced the deal to acquire the controlling stake from sovereign investor Public Investment Fund (PIF) in March last year, a move key to its diversification into refining and petrochemicals.